videolan/x265/doc/reST/cli.rst

 	The maximum single adjustment in QP allowed to rate control.
 Default 4

+.. option:: --rc-grain, --no-rc-grain

+   Enables a specialised ratecontrol algorithm for film grain content.
+This parameter strictly minimises QP fluctuations within and across frames and removes pulsing of grain.
+By default, it is disabled.
+   Turned on when --tune grain is applied.
+   It is highly recommended that this is used through the tune grain feature where other param options are also tuned to improve the grains.

 .. option:: --qblur <float>

 	Temporally blur quants.
 Default 0.5